yaojian95/ForSEplus/README.md

 - numba (only to accelearte the calculation of Minkowski functionals for a given patch): http://numba.pydata.org/

 We assume you alrealy have your own python virtual environment.
-The first thing to do is to install the dependencies and the main difficulty is to install the `Namaster` package.
-If you are a NERSC user, we prepared a `install_dependencies.sh` file for you.
+The first thing to do is to install the dependencies and the main difficulty is to install the `Namaster` package, which has its own dependencies.
+You can install it with `conda` and if you want to install `Namaster` dependencies from source codes, we prepared a [install_dependencies.sh](install_dependencies.sh) file for you.

 Then you have two ways to install this package.

 ## from source
 Download the source code, then

-    (venv) $ python -m pip install -e . --user
+    (venv) $ python -m pip install . --user

 ## from pip (not updated with the latest source code yet)
     (venv) $ python -m pip install ForSEplus --user

 # Ancillary data
 The zipped complete ancillary data can be downloaded at ...
-(13GB in total after decompression).
+(9.4GB in total after decompression).
 Then decompress the files into a directory, whose path should be given to `dir_data` when running the pipeline.
+If you are on NERSC, you can use `dir_data = /pscratch/sd/j/jianyao/ForSE_plus_data_32/`, which I already open the permission to all.

 # Usage
 Once installed, import the `forseplus` as: